Post-Traumatic Stress Disorder (PTSD) and Alcohol Addiction

 Post-traumatic stress disorder (PTSD) is a mental health condition in which an individual experiences periods of sustained and abnormally-elevated psychological distress following exposure to a traumatic or stressful event.1,15 Many people with PTSD also have other co-occurring disorders, such as substance use disorders like alcoholism or depression and anxiety, which can also worsen PTSD symptoms and make it more difficult to manage.

-Anyone who has experienced trauma at any age can develop PTSD, though the condition develops prevalently among adults whose vocation—for example, military service members, police, firefighters, and emergency medical personnel—increases their risk of traumatic exposure .2,15 According to the National Center for PTSD, an estimated 7 to 8 people out of every 100 will develop the disorder in their lifetimes.1
+Anyone who has experienced trauma at any age can develop PTSD, though the condition develops prevalently among adults whose vocation—for example, military service members, Veterans, police, firefighters, and emergency medical personnel—increases their risk of traumatic exposure .2,15 According to the National Center for PTSD, an estimated 7 to 8 people out of every 100 will develop the disorder in their lifetimes.1

 Symptoms of PTSD usually emerge within 3 months of witnessing or experiencing trauma, but they can also develop much later.1 To receive a PTSD diagnosis, symptoms must last for longer than a month and significantly impair your ability to function normally.1

 - Re-experiencing the trauma through flashbacks, distressing thoughts, dreams, or nightmares.